 Study reveals city potable water rife with bacteria

-May 16, 2018-Residents of Kathmandu Valley have been forced to drink water infected with coliform bacteria such as Vibrio cholera and Salmonella typhi, a new study reveals.
+Residents of Kathmandu Valley have been forced to drink water infected with coliform bacteria such as Vibrio cholera and Salmonella typhi, a new study reveals.

 Drinking water contaminated with coliform triggers dysentery and diarrhoea disorders and diseases such as cholera and typhoid.
 The National Academy of Science and Technology (NAST) conducted the study in the fiscal year 2016-17 based on 758 samples collected from different sources including tap, tube-well, well, tanker, jar and bottled water.